SamielXD/EnhancedUnitControlMod/README.md

 ## Support

 If you encounter bugs or have suggestions:
-- Open an issue on [GitHub](https://github.com/SamielXD/UnitControlMod/issues)
+- Open an issue on [GitHub](https://github.com/SamielXD/EnhancedUnitControlMod/issues)
-- Contact me on Discord: smaielkun
+- Contact me on Discord: @samielkun

 ---